xHugo21/portfolio/README.md

-# :standing_person: Hugo's Portfolio
+# Portfolio

-Hi all! 👋

-This is my personal portfolio, built with the intention of being updated through my professional career and let others know more about me and the projects I am involved in.
+This is my personal portfolio, built with the intention of being updated through my professional career.